Peter Strzelecki: Pittsburgh Pirates

+Tampa Bay Rays

+On July 6, 2025, Strzelecki signed a minor league contract with the Tampa Bay Rays.
+He made two appearances for the Triple-A Durham Bulls, recording a 4.50 ERA with three strikeouts over two innings of work.
+Strzelecki was released by the Rays organization on September 3.

 Personal life

 Strzelecki grew up in Boynton Beach, Florida with two brothers and one sister.
-He started playing baseball at a young age and later on because a dual sport athlete playing high school basketball and football as well.
+He started playing baseball at a young age and later on became a dual sport athlete playing high school basketball and football as well.

 While Strzelecki was pitching at South Florida, his father, Kevin, died of a heart attack at age 52.